kohei-us/mdds/tools/runtime-env/README.md

 ------

 To run the tool, simply execute it with no arguments.
 It should show you a progress bar indicating that it's performing benchmarks.
-Once finished, it should an ASCII chart similar to the following:
+Once finished, it should display an ASCII chart similar to the following:

 ```